 Ox and Pig Tails

-These are a yummy snack that consist of cartilage with a bit of meat surrounding it.
+These are yummy snacks that consist of cartilage with a bit of meat surrounding it.
 The meat will get your dog’s attention, and the cartilage will help its joints.

 These bones provide a substantial amount of cartilage, and they’re good for your protection dog’s teeth.
 Your dog could chew on a large bone for hours.
 Just make sure that you monitor it to avoid choking.